-Air Mauritius Compensation and Reimbursement for Cancelled and Delayed Flights
+Air Mauritius Flight Delay Compensation and Reimbursement for Cancelled Flights

 23.08.2024

-Whenever flights get delayed or cancelled, it can be annoying and inconvenient for passengers.
-However, the EU has a regulation 261/2004 that helps protect passengers in such situations.
-Under EU261/2004, if your flight is disrupted, the airline has to provide you with compensation and assistance.
+Whenever flights get cancelled or delayed, it can be frustrating and inconvenient for passengers.
+However, the European Union has a regulation 261/2004 that helps protect passengers in these situations.
+According to EU261, if your flight is disrupted, the airline has to provide you with compensation and assistance.
+This article will focus on Air Mauritius flight compensation, explaining when you may be entitled to it and how to claim it.

 Passenger Rights Under EU 261/2004

-The EU 261 is the regulation that deals with the rights of air passengers.
-More precisely, this law covers different situations, including flight cancellations, delays, rebooking, etc., and obligates airlines to resolve individual cases with fairness and care.
-If the incident happens due to the airline’s fault, any traveler who experienced certain inconveniences has a right to obtain compensation.
-Furthermore, travelers may be eligible for certain benefits, which we will discuss further in the article.
+European Union Regulation 261 is the legislation that covers air passengers’ rights.
+More precisely, this law covers diverse cases, such as rebooking, delays, flight cancellations, etc., and requires airlines to handle individual cases with care and fairness.
+If the situation occurs due to the airline’s fault, any traveler who experienced certain inconveniences is entitled to obtain compensation.
+In addition, travelers may be eligible for certain benefits, which we will discuss further in the article.

 Right to Compensation

-EU Regulation 261 includes rules regarding the process of compensation, including aid to travelers affected by flight problems.
-In particular, the amount of compensation you can expect to receive is up to 600 euros per person.
-This sum varies, depending on your circumstances.
+European Union Regulation 261 contains rules regarding the compensation process, including aid to people who suffered from flight problems.
+Specifically, the amount of compensation you can be eligible for is up to 600 euros per person.
+This sum ranges, according to your circumstances.

-First and foremost, passengers need to know that the airline must inform them about the flight cancellation.
-In case the airline informs you under fourteen days before your scheduled departure and does not offer any alternative flight, the airline, according to the EU 261, must pay you compensation of 250 – 600 euros.
+First and foremost, passengers need to know that the airline is required to notify them about the flight cancellation.
+In case the airline informs you under fourteen days before your flight date and does not offer any alternative flight, the airline, according to the EU 261/2004, is obligated to compensate you compensation of 250 – 600 euros.

-At the same time, if a passenger is offered an alternative flight but arrives at his destination later than the original flight was supposed to, the passenger might be entitled to compensation.
-The table below shows the airline’s obligations depending on the duration of the delay:
+At the same time, if a passenger is offered an alternative flight but arrives at his destination later than the original flight was supposed to, the passenger may also be eligible for compensation.
+The table below shows the airline’s obligations depending on the length of the delay:

 Under 2 hours2-3 hours3-4 hoursOver 4 hoursNever arrivedDistance